Turks & Caicos

 These islands average 350 days of sunshine a year, with the trade winds ensuring that a comfortable temperature is maintained.

-We recommend traveling between November and April for the best weather, but try to avoid the high season rates by travelling outside of the Christmas period.
+We recommend travelling between November and April for the best weather, but try to avoid the high season rates by travelling outside of the Christmas period.

 - Capital – Cockburn Town